scanner-research/esper-tv/README.md

 esper-run query/datasets/default/import.py
 ```

 Then visit [http://localhost](http://localhost) to see the web UI.
-Try running some queries!
+A query has been pre-filled in the search box at the top--click "Search" to see the results, in this case to show all the detected faces in the video.
+Click "Show example queries" to see and run more examples.

 Next, check out the Jupyter programming environment by visiting [http://localhost:8888/notebooks/notebooks/example.ipynb](http://localhost:8888/notebooks/notebooks/example.ipynb).
 To log into the Jupyter notebook, get the token by running `./scripts/jupyter-token.sh` outside the container.